American nationalism: American Civil War

+Reconstruction, Gilded Age and Progressive Era

 The North's triumph in the American Civil War marked a significant transition in American national identity.
 The ratification of the Fourteenth Amendment settled the fundamental question of national identity, such as the criteria for becoming a citizen of the United States.
 Everyone born in the territorial boundaries of the United States or those areas and subject to its jurisdiction was an American citizen, regardless of ethnicity or social status (indigenous people on reservations became citizens in 1924, while indigenous people off reservations had always been citizens).

+In the early 20th century, one of the highest-profile advocates for American nationalism was Theodore Roosevelt.
+Roosevelt's policies both at home and abroad, which came to be known as the New Nationalism, included an element of a strong national identity.
+He insisted that one had to be 100% American, not a hyphenated American who juggled multiple loyalties.

 With a fast-growing industrial economy, immigrants were welcome from Europe, Canada, Mexico, and Cuba, and millions came.
 Becoming a full citizen was easy, requiring the completion of paperwork over five years.
 However, new Asian arrivals were not welcome.
 The U.S. imposed restrictions on most Chinese immigrants in the 1880s and informal restrictions on most Japanese in 1907.
 By 1924, it was difficult for any Asian to enter the United States, but children born in the United States to Asian parents were full citizens.
 The restrictions were ended on the Chinese in the 1940s and on other Asians in 1965.